startergo/qemu-virgl-3dfx/qemu-exp/README.md

 - Host OpenGlide binaries

 ## Planned Content
 - How to compile other wrappers and tools for Addons Disk (Advanced Wrapper Disk)
 - Ubuntu/Debian binaries and .deb packages
 - PKGBUILD for MSYS2
 - Build Automation
-- GUI frontend using Qtemu
+- GUI frontend using QtEmu or EmuGUI

 ## Deprecated Content
 - `buildiso.sh` Shell Script